Semi-Truck Accident Lawyers

 In certain cases, drivers travel in teams.
 One person will drive the truck while the other person rests and then they switch.
 When there is a trucking accident that involves a co-driver, this person may also be able to sue the actual person driving at the time and the trucking company, if they are injured.

 How Long Does It Take to Settle a Semi-Truck Accident?

 When you sue a trucking company, there is no one answer to questions about how long the case may take to settle.
 It could take as little as 6 months or several years.
 The factors include whether negotiations with the company go well, how much evidence is available regarding the cause and fault of the accident, and the number of parties involved.

-However, if the other side refuses to deal fairly, if they insist on going to trial in an attempt to intimidate our team of attorneys, we won’t back down.
+However, if the other side refuses to deal fairly, if they insist on going to trial in an attempt to intimidate our team of truck crash attorneys, we won’t back down.
 We will see your case through to the end.